lolynadelafuente/CS668/code/README.md

 - Run the script and wait till the entire repository is downloaded under your current working directory (will take a few days).

 2. benchmark
-- This is the benchmark Python Notebook which contains a small EDA part, followed by the process stated in this [article by DrivenData](https://drivendata.co/blog/predict-wind-speeds-benchmark/)
+- This Python Notebook contains a small EDA part, followed by the whole process stated in the [Benchmark Solution Tutorial by DrivenDataLabs](https://drivendata.co/blog/predict-wind-speeds-benchmark/)
 - To ensure you have everything working locally and to start training and evaluating a pretrained CNN you should run it.
 - Disclaimer: This notebook is not a literal copy of the code in said article but follows the same order with some major adjustments in functions and extra code for better comprehension.